Nimbus JOSE + JWT

 To post bug reports and suggestions

 Development of this library was started by Connect2id in January 2012.
 The initial code was based on JWS/JWE/JWT crypto classes factored out of the OpenInfoCard project.
 A rewrite to fully decouple the JOSE + JWT object representation from the crypto implementation led to the next major 2.0 release in October 2012.
+Today the library is used by our OpenID Connect server and numerous other products and services in identity, messaging, mobile and finance.

 - Melisa Halsband from CertiVox for implementing AES key wrap and AES GCM key wrap encryption.